ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 ## Properties

+### Giry Monad on Standard spaces

+Every probability measure on a [[Standard Borel space]]  is a [[Radon measure]].
+So, on compact Polish spaces, the Giry monad coincides with the measurable sets of the [[Radon monad]].
+Do note that not every measurable map is continuous with regard to the topology of the Radon monad.
+This applies to algebras also — for example, the Giry algebra on $[0, \infty]$ is not continuous.

+The Giry monad on Polish spaces uses the weak topology, which is weaker than the weak* topology of the [[Radon monad]].

 ### Kleisli category

 The [[Kleisli morphisms]] of the Giry monad on [[Meas]] (and related subcategories) are [[Markov kernels]].
 Therefore its [[Kleisli category]] is the category [[Stoch]].